fluiddyn/fluiddyn/doc/install.rst

 Install in development mode
 ---------------------------

-FluidDyn is still in beta version ("testing for users").
-Moreover, it has been designed to be used by scientists-developers.
-Thus, you may have to modify the code or even write a new class in the package.
+Fluiddyn has been designed to be used by scientists-developers.
+Thus, you may have to modify the code of the FluidDyn packages.
 So I would advice to work "as a developer", i.e. to get the source code and to use revision control and the development mode of the Python installer.

 For FluidDyn, I use the revision control software Mercurial and the main repository is hosted `here